kiedtl/website/src/content/blog/hare.md

-Hare checks indexes to slices and arrays at runtime, so the following would result in an error, not an incomprehensible segfault that has to be `valgrind`'d to reveal further its internal mysteries.
+Hare checks indexes to slices and arrays at runtime, so the following would result in an error, not an incomprehensible segfault that has to be `valgrind`'d to further reveal its internal mysteries:

 ```
 let foo = [0z, 1z, 2z];